Diuven/aggregating-funnels/readme.md

    - Note: This command mounts the current directory `aggregating-funnels/` into the docker container, so both are synchronized.

 4. Testing
-   - Inside the docker container, Run `python3 scripts/benchmarkRunner.py --task_path local/example.json` to run the benchmark, and run `python3 scripts/plotDrawer.py --figure_num ex --data_path results/counter/example__test --save_path results/plots/example` to generate the example plot.
+   - Inside the docker container, Run `python3 scripts/benchmarkRunner.py --task_path local/example.json` to run a simple benchmark, and run `python3 scripts/plotDrawer.py --figure_num ex --data_path results/counter/example__test --save_path results/plots/example` to generate the example plot.
-   - This should take a few minutes and produce an output graph in `results/plots/example`
+   - This should take a few minutes and produce output graphs in `results/plots/example`
+   - To check if this simple experiment ran correctly, compare the output graphs with the ones in `results/plots/example_expected_output`

 ## Reproducing Paper Results

 5. Run the benchmark.

-   - Setting thread count: Truncate the `thread_list` parameter in `./local/preset_figure3.json`, `./local/preset_figure4.json`, `./local/preset_figure5.json` based on the number of logical cores on your machine.
+   - Set thread count: Truncate the `thread_list` parameter in `./local/preset_figure3.json`, `./local/preset_figure4.json`, `./local/preset_figure5.json` based on the number of logical cores on your machine.
    - Running `./scripts/run_counter_bench.sh` and `./scripts/run_queue_bench.sh` will build and run all the experiments, and generate the figures in the `results/plots` directory.
 This will take a couple of hours to run, depending on the number of threads available. stdout will show estimated time to completion for each figure.
    - During the benchmark, you can monitor the progress by checking stdout and the contents of the `results/` directory. `log.txt` will have the output logs, and `main.csv` will have the raw data for each run.